Multiposition rotary switches are an essential part of the control system in many aircraft cockpits.

 To prepare the rotary switch to act as a position sensor for an analog input, you need to solder a few resistors to the switch pins as shown in the diagram.

 For an N-position rotary switch you will need N-1 resistors of the same value (1...5k each), soldered between consecutive terminals.
 The sum of all resistor values can be between 3...50 kOhm.
 The first terminal is connected to the GND bus, the last one - to +5V.

 Also, one 100 ohm resistor and one 1..5 uF capacitor need to be connected to the pole terminal - the resistor goes to an analog input and the capacitor to the GND bus.

-A simplified way to make a rotary/linear switch is using a potentiometer as a voltage divider.
-Connect the middle terminal of a potentiometer directly to an analog input, and the other two - to +5v and GND.
-The potentiometer shaft is attached to the lever axis and the lever has several mechanical detents.
-To use full potentiometer rotation range you can add gears between the lever axis and the potentiometer shaft.
+An easy way to make a multi-position switch for a flaps lever is using a potentiometer connected to an analog input as usual.
+The potentiometer shaft is attached to the lever shaft and the lever has several mechanical locks.
+To use the full rotational range of the potentiometer, you can add gears between the lever axis and the potentiometer shaft.